microsoft/nni/docs/en_US/Compressor/Framework.md

 optimizer = torch.optim.SGD(model.parameters(), lr=0.001, momentum=0.9, weight_decay=1e-4)
 pruner = SlimPruner(model, configure_list, optimizer)
-model, optimizer = pruner.compress()
+model = pruner.compress()
 ```

 A pruner receive model, config and optimizer as arguments.
 In the `__init__` method, the `step` method of the optimizer is replaced with a new `step` method that calls `cal_mask`.
-In the `compress` method, all modules are checked if they need to be pruned based on config.
+Also, all modules are checked if they need to be pruned based on config.
 If a module needs to be pruned, then this module is replaced by a `module wrapper`.
-Afterward, the new model and new optimizer are returned, which can be trained as before.
+Afterward, the new model and new optimizer are returned, which can be trained as before. `compress` method will calculate the default masks.

 ## Implement a new pruning algorithm
 Implementing a new pruning algorithm requires implementing a new `pruner` class, which should subclass `Pruner` and override the `cal_mask` method.
 The `cal_mask` is called by`optimizer.step` method.